jumiverse/jumiverse.github.io/about/meet-mia.md

 Welcome to our JuMiverse!

+This is Mia.
+Mia works in the software department of a huge company.
+She has a calling: she loves to learn about each and everything.
+She loves to grow and find efficient solutions to the problems of today’s busy world.
+She also wants to share her knowledge and to help people to find solutions on their own, to constantly grow and continuously learn to make their lives easier.

-I am Mia, let me guide you through one of my typical days:
+Let Mia guide you through one of her typical days:

 **Waking up:**